 - Susan Nelson is consulting with young people who believe they qualify for Deferred Action.
 There is a $150 consultation fee per person for these meetings.
 Call us at 254-754-9990 or email us at email@example.com to schedule a consultation.

-- The Baylor University School of Law conducted a Deferred Action Clinic in September and October and assisted 118 individuals in preparing requests.
-They hope to have additional Clinics in February 2013.
+- The Baylor University School of Law has conducted Deferred Action Clinics in Fall and Spring for the last 2 years.
+They plan to have additional Clinics in Fall 2014.
 For more information, email ImmigrationClinic@baylor.edu.

 - To find an attorney to help you:

 - Find a BIA accredited representative or Law School Clinic at http://www.immigrationadvocates.org/nonprofit/legaldirectory/

 - DO NOT PAY ANYONE WHO IS NOT AN ATTORNEY OR APPROVED BY THE BIA TO REPRESENT YOU IN IMMIGRATION MATTERS!

 - Waco Tribune-Herald, Saturday, June 16, 2012, by Cindy Culp

 - KWTX Channel 10, Friday, June 15, 2012, by Chris Shadrock